pordonez/loopback-url-based-access-control/README.md

 ######Access Levels
 Two levels of URL access are defined as follows:

-1. Read level - Enables a particular user to perform read and execute operations on a model instance identified by its URL.
+1. View level - Enables a particular user to perform read operations on a model instance identified by its URL.
 2. Admin level - Enables a particular user to to perform read, write and execute operations on a model instance based on its URL.